 The Code Compliance Section is responsible for the investigation and enforcement of situations involving building, environmental, and zoning violations, including work without permits, as well as enforcing violations of the vacation and hosted rental ordinances.
 In addition, this Section offers staff and administrative support for Neglected Property and Dangerous Building/Site Abatement Programs.
 This section is also working closely with the Cannabis Licensing Office where illegal cultivation or manufacturing includes violations of building or zoning regulations in addition to violations of the cannabis ordinance.

 These programs generally operate in responses to citizen complaints of alleged code violations or from referrals from other public agencies, but at times are initiated by Department staff such as for unpermitted construction underway, or situations of life-safety hazards or severe nuisance activities.
-Cases are investigated and, if appropriate, warning and/or violation notices are issued.
-Increased (double) fees are associated with permits resulting from "Stop Work" and code compliance cases.
+Cases are investigated and, if appropriate, administrative citations, warning and/or violation notices are issued.
+Increased (double) fees may be associated with permits resulting from "Stop Work" and code compliance cases.
 These actions may be followed by additional legal sanctions, such as recordation, fines, or civil penalties.
 The overall objective of the code enforcement process is to motivate the property owner to discontinue the illegal use or activity and/or to obtain the required permits.

 Code Compliance Overview

 The Code Compliance Section of the Planning Department is responsible for the enforcement of:

 - Zoning Ordinance

 The Code Compliance Investigators respond to complaints from the public and referrals from local agencies, such as local fire departments, sheriff, and State agencies, such as the Department of Fish and Wildlife.
 The mission of this section is to ensure the equitable and consistent enforcement of local building and land use regulations as adopted by the Board of Supervisors.